-- Eating food or drinking water that contains lead. - Drinking water from pipes that were soldered with lead can cause exposure. - Spending time or living in homes with lead-based paints can result in exposure when the paint breaks down and forms dust, which can get on your hands, or into your mouth and nose and be swallowed. - Lead can cause health problems in almost every organ and system in your body. - Spending time in areas where the soil is contaminated with lead. - Working in a job where lead is used or participating in certain hobbies where lead is used, such as making stained glass. - Using healthcare products from other countries, alternative treatments, or folk remedies.
+- Eating food or drinking water that contains lead. - Drinking water from pipes that were soldered with lead can cause exposure. - Spending time or living in homes with lead-based paints can result in exposure when the paint breaks down and forms dust, which can get on your hands, or into your mouth and nose and be swallowed. - Spending time in areas where the soil is contaminated with lead. - Working in a job where lead is used or participating in certain hobbies where lead is used, such as making stained glass. - Using healthcare products from other countries, alternative treatments, or folk remedies.